 My dear, dear Supervisors,

-I know I should be focusing on completing my PhD, but I’m afraid, last night, I succumbed and signed up to respond to 30 Days of Writing Prompts.
+I know I should focus on completing my PhD, but I’m afraid, last night, I succumbed and signed up to respond to 30 Days of Writing Prompts.

 Today’s response came about because of my current reading: The Madwoman in the Attic: The Woman Writer and the Nineteenth-Century Literary Imagination.

-So, thinking about Mary Shelly inspired my response to today’s writing prompt:
+So, thinking about Mary Shelley inspired my response to today’s writing prompt:

 A drunken man sits next to you in a bar, thinks you’re his buddy and starts confessing “the truth”.
 Write about what “the truth” is.

 “Books,” the man said, sitting next to me.
 “Do you read books?”